titanclass/stage/README.md

 ## Why Stage?

 Stage's core library `stage_core` provides a minimal set of types and traits required to sufficiently express an actor model, and no more.
+The resulting actors should then be able to run on [the popular async runtimes](https://rust-lang.github.io/async-book/08_ecosystem/00_chapter.html#popular-async-runtimes) available, including tokio and async-std.

 ## Inspiration